-Set forth below is a description of the 4th Circuit's recent decision in U.S. ex rel.
+Set forth below is a description of the recent decision by the U.S. Court of Appeals for the Fourth Circuit in U.S. ex rel.
 Sheldon v.
-Allergan Sales, LLC., which recently ruled that a reasonable interpretation of ambiguous law is a dispositive defense under the FCA.
+Allergan Sales, LLC,4 which recently ruled that a reasonable interpretation of ambiguous law is a dispositive defense under the FCA.

 Also set forth is an analysis, as illustrated by multiple other recent appellate courts, of how FCA plaintiffs have sought to take advantage of ambiguity in law to institute FCA actions and reasoning courts have applied to reject those lawsuits.

 Finally, in light of the developing case law, concrete steps are provided that companies can take to substantially enhance their opportunity to invoke this defense to eliminate potential exposure to FCA liability.